Dual Diagnosis Treatment Center for Co-Occurring Disorders Rehab in Los Angeles, CA

 At Harmony Place, we are dedicated to offering compassionate dual-diagnosis treatment programs tailored to each patient’s unique needs.
 Whether you’re seeking inpatient or outpatient care, our goal is to provide a supportive and empowering environment that fosters recovery and well-being.

-Our residential dual diagnosis treatment center offers 24/7 care for individuals grappling with severe addiction and mental health challenges.
+Our residential inpatient dual diagnosis treatment center offers 24/7 care for individuals grappling with severe addiction and mental health challenges.
 Here, patients receive personalized treatment plans crafted by a team of experienced doctors, nurses, counselors, and therapists.
 This integrated approach ensures that every aspect of your health is addressed with the utmost care and professionalism.

-For those who prefer flexibility, our outpatient dual diagnosis treatment in Los Angeles allows patients to participate in regular therapy sessions and counseling appointments while living at home or in supportive housing.
+For those who prefer flexibility, our outpatient treatment for dual diagnosis in Los Angeles allows patients to participate in regular therapy sessions and counseling appointments while living at home or in supportive housing.
 This option is ideal for individuals with a strong external support network.
 However, if mental health concerns are more complex, an inpatient program may be more beneficial to ensure comprehensive care.

 Our dual diagnosis treatment center in Los Angeles offers programs that can extend beyond 30 days, depending on individual needs.
 Understanding the right type of treatment program is crucial for effectively addressing co-occurring disorders.
 To begin your journey to recovery, contact our admissions team today.
 We will conduct an over-the-phone assessment to tailor a treatment plan that fits your specific circumstances.